yigit/android-priority-jobqueue/README.md

 * When the job's turn comes, job manager will call `onRun` (and it will only be called if there is an active network connection).
 By default, JobManager users a simple connection utility that checks ConnectivityManager (ensure you have `ACCESS_NETWORK_STATE` permission in your manifest).
 You can provide a [custom one][1] which can add additional checks (e.g. your server stability).
-You should also provide a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers.
+You should also provide a [network util][1] which can notify JobManager when network is recovered so that JobManager will avoid a busy loop and can decrease # of consumers(default configuration does it for you).

 * JobManager will keep calling onRun until it succeeds (or it reaches retry limit).
 If an `onRun` method throws an exception, JobManager will call `shouldReRunOnThrowable` so that you can handle the exception and decide if you should try again or not.